yugabyte/yugabyte-db/docs/content/preview/architecture/docdb-replication/async-replication.md

 ### Features

-- The target cluster has at-least-once semantics.
+- The target universe has at-least-once semantics.
 This means every update on the source is eventually replicated to the target.
 - Updates are timeline-consistent.
 That is, the target data center receives updates for a row in the same order in which they occurred on the source.
 - Multi-shard transactions are supported, but with relaxed atomicity and global ordering semantics, as per [Limitations](#limitations).
-- For active-active deployments, there could be updates to the same rows, on both clusters.
+- For active-active deployments, there could be updates to the same rows, on both universes.
 Underneath, a last-writer-wins conflict resolution semantic could be used.
-The deciding factor is the underlying hybrid time of the updates, from each cluster.
+The deciding factor is the underlying hybrid time of the updates, from each universe.

 ### Impact on application design